awslabs/aws-well-architected-labs/content/Sustainability/200_Labs/200_optimize_ec2_using_cloudwatch_compute_optimizer/3_baseline_sustainability_kpi.md

 13. Click **Expression** and use **Resources provisioned per unit of work**.
 Click **Apply** and **Create widget**.
 ![Section3 StackOptions](/Sustainability/200_optimize_ec2_using_cloudwatch_compute_optimizer/Images/section3/expression.png)

-14. Click **Save** button to continuously monitor KPI after reducing idle resources and maximizing utilization.
+14. Click **Save** button to continuously monitor KPI after reducing idle resources and maximizing utilization in next step.
 We will use Resources provisioned per unit of work as sustainability KPI.
-It appears to be **1.33333**.

     With, that below are baseline metrics and KPI:

-    * vCPUs
-        * Total number of vCPUs = 4
+        * Proxy Metric - Total number of vCPUs = 4
+        * Business Metric - Total number of APIs = 3
-        * Per request vCPU = 4 / 3 requests = 1.333
+        * KPI - Per request vCPU = 4 / 3 requests = 1.333

+    Baseline value appears to be **1.33333**
 ![Section3 StackOptions](/Sustainability/200_optimize_ec2_using_cloudwatch_compute_optimizer/Images/section3/kpi_baseline.png)